Take the Shortest Path to Success in Project Management

 The decision to switch to the project management can come early in your career from your college or during your professional career after being a part of a project for some time.
 If you are planning to pursue your career in project management, it is advisable to develop a general understanding of what happens in project management.
 Which working on a college project can give you some idea, as to what happens in project management, the corporate version of the same can be very different.
 Also, being a part of a corporate team may not give you complete exposure to the extent of task and scope.
 So, the best way to move forward would be to interview a project manager who could give you an overview or follow any project management forum where you can learn more about the stream.
 Like every other job function, Project Management has its pros and cons.
 Try to find that out and decide whether it is for you or not.

 Step 2: Decide which certification you want to take up:

-There are multiple certifications options available in project management.
-However, selection of these certifications may depend upon several factors experience, location, the scope of work, etc. We will discuss a couple of certifications in the Project management spectrum and when can you take them up:
+There are multiple certification options available in project management.
+However, the selection of these certifications may depend upon several factors experience, location, scope of work, etc. We will discuss a couple of certifications in the Project management spectrum and when can you take them up:

 CAPM: CAPM is a certification designed for people who are new to project management and want an initial understanding of Project management principles, functions, and best practices.

 PMP: PMP is a gold standard certification in the Project management spectrum and is taken by professionals with decent project management experience.
 PMP can be the next step after CAPM and deals in detail about the practical application of project management methodologies and principles.

 PMI-ACP: Is the certification that you can opt after PMP if you want to gain expertise in the Agile methodologies.